-- · Ensure that consistent bounds information about each array is available throughout a program. - Enable bounds checking throughout development of a code.
+- Include sanity checks to ensure the validity of any values used as index variables. - Ensure that consistent bounds information about each array is available throughout a program. - Enable bounds checking, when available, throughout development of a code.
 Disable bounds checking during production runs only for program units that are critical for performance. - Use whole array assignment, operations, and bounds inquiry intrinsics where possible. - Obtain array bounds from array inquiry intrinsic procedures wherever needed.
-Use explicit interfaces and assumed-shape arrays or allocatable arrays as procedure dummy arguments to ensure that array shape information is passed to all procedures where needed, and can be used to dimension local automatic arrays. - Use allocatable arrays where arrays operations involving differently-sized arrays might occur so the left-hand side array is reallocated as needed. - Declare the lower bound of each array extent to fit the problem, thus minimizing the use of subscript - Arrays can be declared in modules which makes their bounds information available wherever the array is available.
+Use explicit interfaces and assumed-shape arrays or allocatable arrays as procedure dummy arguments to ensure that array shape information is passed to all procedures where needed, and can be used to dimension local automatic - Use allocatable arrays where arrays operations involving differently-sized arrays might occur so the left-hand side array is reallocated as needed. - Declare the lower bound of each array extent to fit the problem, thus minimizing the use of subscript